toblaroni/university-work/year 2/compiler design and construction/README.md

 Unfortunately I was unable to completely finish the code generation module.
 However, outside of Uni [I completed the Nand2Tetris course](https://github.com/toblaroni/NAND2TETRIS) and re-implemented this simple compiler in Rust.

 I loved this module.
-The professor was fantastic and prior to the module, compilers always seemed like a black box to me.
+The professor was fantastic.
+Prior to this module compilers were a black box to me.
 While the compiler we made is for a very simple programming language, the basic ideas are the same.